lucasvreis/xparsejax/readme.md

 }
 ```

-To compile it yourself, it should suffice to do:
+To compile it yourself, you should have both `node` and `pnpm` installed.
+Then it should suffice to do:
 ```sh
 cd xparsejax
 npm install